Blodeuwedd and her

-Celtic Goddess Symbols
+Celtic Symbols of Blodeuwedd

+Getting to know Blodeuwedd Goddess and Her Celtic Symbols: A lot of my understanding about Celtic symbols is intuited through myth, legend and story of various Celtic deities.
 Celtic lore is an infinite source of symbolism.
 Each god, goddess, hero, heroine bears their own mark (symbol) too.
-Through their personal emblems, we become privy to enchanted realms of deeper symbolism....the kind of connective symbolism that really tweaks our imagination, and strums our heartstrings.
+Through their personal emblems, we become privy to enchanted realms of deeper symbolism….the kind of connective symbolism that really tweaks our imagination, and strums our heartstrings.

 In my mind, Celtic symbols we can connect with archetypes (heroes/heroines) in myth are the most sticky.
-Meaning, these symbols 'stick' in our consciousness.
+Meaning, these symbols ‘stick’ in our consciousness.
+Why?

 Because the story of the heroine becomes personal.
 We can relate to her plight, and associate the horoine's journey with our own life path.
 Therefore, her symbols become intimate in our mental constructs too.
 This offers of a strong bond with a symbol - something we can relate to.